The 10 Best Hikes in AlaskaBack To Blog

 The Harding Icefield Trail is a breathtaking hike that overlooks one of the world’s most spectacular icefields.
 The upper portions of the trail are covered with snow for most of the year, so plan an excursion for late July-August.

-Chilkoot Pass Trail
+10. Chilkoot Pass Trail

-Length: 33 Miles
+Length: 33 miles round trip